-Author has written 176 stories for Harry Potter, Misc.
+Author has written 179 stories for Harry Potter, Misc.
 Games, Misc.
-Books, Forgotten Realms, Doctor Who, Dresden Files, Cthulhu Mythos, Species, George Smiley series, Groundhog Day, and Ravenloft.
+Books, Forgotten Realms, Doctor Who, Dresden Files, My Little Pony, Cthulhu Mythos, Species, George Smiley series, Groundhog Day, and Ravenloft.

 24th March, 2020: Stuck in Coronavirus lockdown here in the UK, so I have drafted and posted a Harry Potter/Ravenloft crossover piece.